 Under or over-estimating your forecasted volume may have a cost impact.
 Not being specific enough in your business requirements, or your customers’ requirements, may have a cost impact.
 Not outlining your expectations regarding service levels, KPIs, metrics, may have an additional cost impact.
-All of these factors are important in ensuring that both sides to an outsource contract have the right understanding of the agreement being entered into, in order to minimise the surprises later!
+All of these factors are important.
+They ensure that both sides have the right understanding of the agreement being entered into.
+This will minimise any surprises later!

 Likewise, your business might be finding that costs are spiralling out of control with the provider you have been in partnership with for several years.
-Aside from inflation and other surcharge related costs, in addition to unforeseen costs such as the impact of war or freight delays, there should be no surprise costs.
+Aside from inflation and other surcharge related costs, and unforeseen costs like the impact of war or freight delays, there should be no surprises.
 If that is what you are experiencing, then a review of your current activities should shed some light on the issue.
 Once identified, the changes can be discussed and understood with recognition of additional cost drivers, improvement programs for cost mitigation opportunities, or renegotiations where necessary.

 Managing customer expectations

 In any business, managing the expectations of your customers is key to your success.